nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - Each specified parameter will have its new value(s) replace all existing value(s) for that parameter.\
 e.g. `edit 1 n/The Myth` will edit the name of contact #`1` to `The Myth`, without changing any other parameter values for that contact.
     - When editing tags, the new specified tag(s) will similarly replace all existing tag(s).\
-    You can specify no tags via a _single_ `t/` without a value.
+    You can specify no tags (i.e. clear all tags) via a _single_ `t/` without a value.
-    - Likewise, when editing alternate contacts, you can specify no alternate contacts via a _single_ `a/` without a value.
+    - Likewise, when editing alternate contacts, you can specify no alternate contacts (i.e. clear all alternate contacts) via a _single_ `a/` without a value.

 **Examples:**